Veterinary Chiropractic care is a manual therapy, which can be used for many health and performance problems.

 Feeling the spine

 Feel the spine from the withers to the tail, paying attention to any elevations and protruding areas of bone.
 Compare the two sacral tubercles (the bony points of the pelvis which protrude from the croup on both sides of the spine) these should be level.
 Look for any protruding areas of bone in the neck.

-When a chiropractor or veterinarian, professionally trained in animal chiropractic, identifies a subluxation, he or she aims to correct the misalignment of the spine and restore mobility to the facet joints.
+When a practitioner qualified in either chiropractic or veterinary medicine, professionally trained in animal chiropractic, identifies a subluxation, he or she aims to correct the misalignment of the spine and restore mobility to the facet joints.

 Realignment is made via a quick, short thrust along the plane of the joint.
 This is called an adjustment.
-The adjustment is a very specific, high speed, low force maneuver that moves the affected joint beyond the normal physiological articular range of movement, without exceeding the boundaries of anatomical integrity.
+The adjustment is a very specific, high-speed, low-force manoeuvre that moves the affected joint beyond the normal physiological articular range of movement, without exceeding the boundaries of anatomical integrity.
 It is done by placing the hands directly on the affected vertebra (previously identified in the examination).
 Only subluxated vertebrae are adjusted.